Powerlearnproject/se-day1-assignment-barak33/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 # Unit Testing
-Definition: Unit testing involves testing individual components or functions of a software application in isolation to ensure that each part works correctly.
+Unit testing involves testing individual components or functions of a software application in isolation to ensure that each part works correctly.

 Importance:
 - Helps identify and fix bugs early in the development process.